telyotarsyn/COMPARISON-OF-FEDERATED-DISTRIBUTED-VS.-CENTRAL-DEEP-LEARNING-FOR-IMAGE-CLASSIFICATION/README.md

 # COMPARISON-OF-FEDERATED-DISTRIBUTED-VS.-CENTRAL-DEEP-LEARNING-FOR-IMAGE-CLASSIFICATION
-In this paper, we are describing the Federated Learning approach and compare it with the Centralized learning method by experimenting on the Intel Image Classification dataset [1].
+In this paper, as a part of a group project, we are describing the Federated Learning approach and compare it with the Centralized learning method by experimenting on the Intel Image Classification dataset [1].

 by Islamiia Gilmanova, Oleg Laptev, Shubhesh Swain, Ehtasham Muhammad UI Haq Janjua, MSc students of RCSE, TU Ilmenau, Thuringia, Germany